nickovs/atomicswap/README.md

 # Atomic file swapping

-Sadly, no, this is not a nuclear-powered utility to swap files. `atomicswap` is a Python module that implements the swapping of two files no a filesystem in a single operation that can't be broken up; either the entire operation completes correctly or none of it completes.
+Sadly, no, this is not a nuclear-powered utility to swap files. `atomicswap` is a Python module that implements the swapping of two files on a filesystem in a single operation that can't be broken up; either the entire operation completes correctly or none of it completes.
 This prevents the filesystem from being left in an inconsistent state and avoids certain race conditions.

-The API is very simple; only a single function is provided: `swap()` The function takes two file paths for the two files to be swapped.
+The API is very simple; only a single `swap()` function is provided.
+The function takes two file paths for the two files to be swapped.
 In the event that either path is a relative path, you may also provide file descriptors for directories that the relative paths should start from; if either is